JonatanLindh/kandidat/text/rapport/rapport.typ

 Initially, atmospheric rendering was performance-heavy due to costly light scattering calculations.
 Two solutions were considered: offloading calculations to a compute shader, and a LOD system.
 The latter was chosen for its simplicity, and is done by dynamically reducing scattering and optical depth samples with distance to the player.

-Originally set to 30, the number of sampling points along the rays traveling through the atmosphere caused significant performance drops.
-After testing, a sample count of 10 was found to strike a good balance between visual fidelity and performance.
-Improving average FPS by 33% in benchmarks of a single-planet test scene ran on PC-3 (see #ref(<pc-3-specs>)).
+Originally set to 30, the number of sampling points along the rays traveling through the atmosphere caused significant performance drops.After testing, a sample count of 10 was found to balance visual fidelity and performance effectively, reducing average frame time from 132.2 ms (at 30 samples) to 18.56 ms in a single-planet benchmark on PC-3 (see #ref(<pc-3-specs>)).
 Furthermore, with the LOD in place, the amount of sampling points reduce from the set maximum value, downwards to 1, as the distance to the player increase.
 This further increases performance since all atmospheres in a system does no longer render at full quality at the same time.

 == Player Controller #text(red)[ERIK KLAR] <player-controls-ref>
 The player controller was initially implemented as a flying camera for free exploration of the galaxy, without collision or surface interaction.
 After terrain generation was completed, support for planetary landings began it's development.
 This required simulating local gravity, surface-aligned movement, and jumping.